+2. You're releasing emotional weight.
 This stuff can get heavy, weighing you down throughout your day.
-Even if you arent consciously thinking about the changes you know you need to make or the relationships youre fighting to keep, having it in the back of your mind can affect the way you interact with the world.
+Even if you aren't consciously thinking about the changes you know you need to make or the relationships you're fighting to keep, having it in the back of your mind can affect the way you interact with the world.
 It's an important release, and it feels good to drop some of your thoughts and feelings off with a trusted friend.
-After sharing something heavy and its met with kindness, it can feel like one of the big suitcases youve been dragging around just– disappears.
+After sharing something heavy and it's met with kindness, it can feel like one of the big suitcases you've been dragging around just disappears.

 3. Talking helps work a problem out.

-Weve all heard that we become the people we surround ourselves with, but we dont often wonder what kind of people we are for the people were surrounding.
-By being vulnerable and honest, youre setting a good example.
+surrounding.
+By being vulnerable and honest, you're setting a good example.
 Openness breeds openness, accountability breeds accountability.
-Be the change you wish to see in your home, your family and your community.
+Be the change you wish to see in your home, your family, and your community.